Graduate Teaching Assistantships students working

 Graduate Teaching Assistantships

 Each year, the Department of English offers a limited number of Teaching Assistantships to graduate students.
-To be eligible for a Teaching Assistantship, a candidate must apply for one of the areas: Literature, the Composition, Language and Rhetoric, or TESOL.
-Any applicant who wishes to be considered for an assistantship indicates that preference when completing the application at the university website.
-Assistantships are competitive and will be awarded following virtual interviews of all interested candidates.
+To be eligible for a Teaching Assistantship, a candidate must apply for one of the areas: Composition and Rhetoric, Literature or TESOL.
+Any applicant who wishes to be considered for an assistantship indicates that preference when completing their application.
+Assistantships are competitive and will be awarded following virtual interviews with selected candidates.

-The English Department Graduate Committee will review the application materials of those requesting consideration as Teaching Assistants, will rank the credentials and supporting materials of those applicants, will interview (either in person or by phone) the highest ranking candidates, and ask for an "impromptu" writing sample from each.
+The English Department Graduate Committee will review the application materials of those requesting consideration as Teaching Assistants, will rank the credentials and supporting materials of those applicants, and then will virtually interview the highest ranking candidates.

 Salisbury University has a strong institutional commitment to diversity and is an Equal Opportunity/Affirmative Action employer, providing equal employment and educational opportunities to all those qualified, without regard to race, color, religion, national origin, sex, age, marital status, disability, or sexual orientation.